dlt-hub/dlt/docs/website/docs/concepts/resource.md

 ```

 ### Feeding data from one resource into another
-You can feed data form a resource into another one.
+You can feed data from a resource into another one.
 The most common case is when you have an API that returns a list of objects (ie. users) in one endpoint and user details in another.
 You can deal with this by declaring a resource that obtains a list of users and another resource that receives items from the list and downloads the profiles.

 ```python
 @dlt.resource(write_disposition="replace")